 Common Licensing Disputes

 - Breach of confidentiality: The information obtained about the intellectual property in question is subject to strict confidentiality.
 Being granted a license imposes upon the licensee an obligation to hold in confidence anything material that is learned about the intellectual asset.
-Failure to maintain this confidence could open the door to legal action.

 - Disagreements over rights: The licensor grants certain limited rights to the licensee, and the agreement must be carefully drafted to avoid granting more rights than are intended.
 However, the licensee may claim the authority to exercise broader rights that might undermine those of the licensor.

 - Failure to prevent unauthorized use: The licensing agreement should set strict parameters for the types of uses that are authorized, but due to carelessness or even intentional conduct, the licensee may fail to prevent unauthorized use.
-This can cause serious financial loss to the licensor and trigger a lawsuit.

 - Assignment and sub-licensing: The agreement may or may not permit the licensee to assign or sub-license the intellectual asset.
 Even if these are allowed, they will be limited in scope, and issues may arise over whether either party’s actions breached the agreement.